SDB:GDI Printers

 About GDI Printers

-Printer drivers for Linux are seldom developed by the printer's manufacturer.
-Therefore, the printer must be accessible via a published standard protocol, like the standard printer languages PostScript, ESC/P, and HP PCL (but not HP PPA).
-See SDB:Purchasing a Printer and Compatibility
+Printer drivers for Linux are seldom developed by the printer manufacturer.
+Therefore, the printer must be accessible via a published standard protocol, like the standard printer languages PostScript, PCL, and ESC/P. See SDB:Purchasing a Printer and Compatibility

+There are somewhat crippled printers that "understand" only rudimentary elements of a standard printer language (i.e., only those commands necessary for the output of raster graphics data).
+This kind of printer can sometimes be deployed in an ordinary way, since many printer drivers merely use the commands required for the output of raster graphics data.
 These printers may pose a problem if they must be previously switched to a special mode with specific control sequences.
-This can only be done with a specially adapted Ghostscript driver.
+This can only be done with a specially adapted printer driver.
 Since this is not a standard protocol, these printers belong to the GDI printers.

 Notes: